This post may contain affiliate links. Read our disclosure policy.

-We do not cover the pork chops when they are in the oven.
+We do not cover the pork chops with aluminum foil when they are in the oven.
 I like the stuffing to get a little crispy and browned.
 This won’t happen if you cover the pork chops.

 The exact timing will depend on how thick the pork chops are and how much you browned them in the skillet beforehand.
 We’ve found that between 20-25 minutes in a 350 degree oven is sufficient.

 The key thing to remember when cooking pork chops is to not over bake them.
 Pork is safe to eat when the internal temperature reaches 145 degrees Fahrenheit.
 Use an instead read thermometer in the pork and cook until the temperature reads done.